 When it comes to choosing interior paint colors for your apartment, neutral shades like blues, whites, grays and beiges are a guaranteed way to play it safe.
-However, opting for bright colors can seriously liven up your living space and make a dramatic interior-design statement.
+However, some wall painting trends include bold and bright colors that will seriously liven up your living space and make a dramatic interior-design statement.

 But before you go out and purchase a few cans of a bright hue, consider these expert tips.

 Whether you are planning on painting one or all of your walls, keeping up with a color scheme is crucial, points out Michelle Harrison-McAllister, founder of boutique design firm Michelle Harrison Design.
 “Here is an easy formula when you want to paint one or all of your walls a bright color,” she explains.
 “Start by determining what the primary color palette of the room is.”
 For example, if you have tan and blue as a color scheme, then choosing a complementary color like orange is great color to add a boost to your room.
 If you have mainly all neutrals, then going with green/blue tones will bring a different vibe to your whole room.
 Try: Behr Orange Burst

 You can also mix styles and play with contrasting color palettes in a space — “always a great way to create a dynamic look,” Arianna Cesa, color marketing specialist for Benjamin Moore, explains.
 “There are no hard and fast rules; it really comes down to personal preference and the look you are trying to achieve.”
 For example, complementary colors schemes use colors that sit opposite of each other on the color wheel (think blue and orange) and can create a vibrant, energetic feeling.
 “They work great to draw attention to a particular design element in the room,” Cesa adds.